dpoulimen0s/Switch-CardGame/doc/Report.md

 <p>
 Hopefully, I had the experience to find those errors on the go which means that I didn't use debugger at all.
 Although the debugger is the best tool to use in situations like this I didn't use it.
-I was able to deal with the errors just by skimming the code once I understand  what game does.
+I was able to deal with the errors just by following pylint for the main code and pytest module for test_switch.py file.
 </p>

 <p>